December-peony/WuzzufJobsWebAnalysis/README.md

 ### filterByArea function:

 * Function takes size as input.
-* Calls filerTable() to return a table that holds Location "Areas" versus count and print it in the console.
+* Calls filterTable() to return a table that holds Location "Areas" versus count and print it in the console.
 * Visualize the table using bar chart by calling the function makeBarChart()
 * Extract table columns as lists and create a hash map using MakeMapFromLists() function
 * returns the map